Travel and Other Reimbursable Expenses – Policies and Guidelines

 2. Insurance – Vehicles

 For rental vehicles, the standard is the purchase of collision damage waiver and liability insurance for vehicles.
-Note that domestic rentals paid for by the Corporate Travel Card and personal credit cards normally provide this coverage (see travel card insurance coverage for more information).
+Note that domestic rentals paid for by the Corporate Travel and Hospitality Card and personal credit cards normally provide this coverage (see travel and hospitality card insurance coverage for more information).
 Both collision damage waiver and liability insurance should be purchased for rentals outside North America.

 In the case of a large number of individuals attending an event, there may be significant rate reductions when group travel arrangements are made through the Travel Centre: reduced fares, reduced administration and greater financial control.
 Employees can contact the Travel Centre for details.

 A main feature of group arrangements is that the travel agency issues a single invoice.
 In these cases, the University will make a direct payment to the agency.

 The travel agency invoice will generally be made out to the faculty or staff responsible for funding the expense.
 If this person is not among the travellers, he or she would approve the invoice for payment by signing the invoice and entering his/her title.
 If this person is one of the travellers, the invoice should be approved for payment by the person to whom this person reports.

 Since payment is made on the basis of an invoice rather than on the basis of a personal expense reimbursement claim (to which the original portion of the airline ticket has been attached) the travel agency is requested to enter directly on each airline ticket issued “Billed to the University of Toronto”.

 Refer to the reference guide Invoice Create (Non-Purchase Order Related) for instructions on how to process such invoices in FIS.

 For those individuals who are visitors and need the ticket for their return airfare, the ticket stub should indicate that it has been reimbursed by the University.